|Author:||Fiona Himsworth/Lee Davey|

 Guidance may also involve advocacy on behalf of some learners and referral for specialist guidance and support.
 This involves more in-depth one-to-one work by guidance trained staff.

-Information on courses is provided by IAG staff, curriculum teams (tutors, support, administrators, receptionist), enrolment teams, centre co-ordinator managers and administrators and exams team.
-Where York Learning does not have the information, the IAG staff will seek the information on behalf of the individual, or provide the individual with the name and contact details of the organisation, who will have the information being requested.
+Information on courses is provided by IAG staff, curriculum teams (tutors, support, administrators, and centre staff), enrolment teams, centre co-ordinator managers and administrators and exams team.
+Where York Learning does not have the information, the IAG staff will seek the information on behalf of the individual, or provide the individual with the name and contact details of the orelevant organisations to access the relevant information.

-To ensure a high quality of IAG service, York Learning will evaluate its provision to ensure that:
+To ensure a high quality of IAG service, through self-assessment and ongoing training and support for staff, York Learning evaluates its provision to ensure that: